walnuthq/madara-docs/docs/components/nodes.md

 A full node stores the entire state of the blockchain and validates transactions.

+Whenever the node receives new transactions and blocks it validates them to make sure they follow the network's rules.
+Invalid data is not accepted.

 #### Archive node

 An archive node is a full node that retains all historical data.

 Full nodes may sometimes be configured to prune old data to save disk space.
-By default, full nodes are also archive nodes.
+By default, full nodes act also as archive nodes.

 ### Sequencer

+A sequencer node is responsible for executing tranactions forming blocks of transactions.

+Transactions are received from full nodes.
+If the sequencer acts also as a full node, it may receive new transactions directly from users.

+A sequencer has always a block they are building.
+When a new transaction is received, it's added to the current block - if there is space.
+Once a block is full it is

+#### Execution

+- "How sequencers execute transactions?
+Blockifier is the execution engine, it takes a transaction, and state, execute it and returns the state diff of that txs.
+So, in block production module, Madara calls blockifier to execute the txs it receive.
+(so, we could add blockifier, but in general we can abstract us from that and think a sequencer as something that generates a block and it correspondent  sate diff)"

+"you can spin up a Madara instance in "sequencer mode".
+This would act as spinning up a "solo chain".
+Snos only enters into play in "appchain mode" -> when you want to settle in ethereum (L2) on Starknet (L3)"

+- Blockifier

 ### Gateway